xyf2043/password-manager/README.md

 # Password Manager

-This is my UBC CPSC210 project that comes from my previous github repo in school github account.
+This is my UBC CPSC210 project that comes from my school github account in CPSC210 github Enterprise.

 ## Overview about the project